KCreate/leonardschuetz.ch/server/blog/aoc-2025/day4/article.md

 ```

 Each `@` represents a roll of paper, while `.` are empty spots.
-A roll of paper can be acessed and removed if it has less than four rolls of paper surrounding it.
+A roll of paper can be accessed and removed if it has fewer than four other rolls surrounding it.
 The first task was determining how many rolls of paper can be immediately accessed.
 Task two had me repeat this procedure until no more rolls of paper could be removed.